 So many women are led to believe that their thyroid symptoms are in their heads!
 Well, guess what, ladies, it’s not in your head – but your thyroid troubles could be starting in your gut!
+The gut-thyroid connection is a real thing, whether you have Hashimoto’s disease or other symptoms.

 Let me tell you about one of my patients.